fourquestionsllc/data_engineering_questions/data_engineering_questions.md

 ## question:

-To which of the following destination, Amazon Kinesis Data Firehose is a fully managed servicefor delivering real-time streaming data?
+To which of the following destination, Amazon Kinesis Data Firehose is a fully managed service for delivering real-time streaming data?

 (Select all that apply)

 A. Amazon Elastic Compute Cloud (Amazon EC2)

 B. Amazon Elastic Container Service (Amazon ECS)

+C. Amazon Simple Storage Service (Amazon S3)

+D. Splunk

+## answer:

+The correct answers are:

+C. Amazon Simple Storage Service (Amazon S3)

+D. Splunk

+Explanation:

+Amazon Kinesis Data Firehose is a fully managed service for delivering real-time streaming data to specific destinations, which include:

+Amazon S3: A common destination for storing and archiving data.

+Amazon Redshift: For real-time data analytics within a data warehouse.

+Amazon Elasticsearch Service (now Amazon OpenSearch Service): For search and real-time analytics.

+Splunk: For real-time monitoring and analysis.

+Reasons the other options are incorrect:

+A. Amazon EC2: Kinesis Data Firehose does not deliver data directly to Amazon EC2 instances.

+B. Amazon ECS: Kinesis Data Firehose does not deliver data directly to Amazon ECS.

+Final Answer:

 C. Amazon Simple Storage Service (Amazon S3)